pushwithak/pushwithak.github.io/_pages/mylearnings/smolagents.md

 ### **What Is Hugging Face’s Smolagents?**

-As described by Hugging Face’s announcement blog, smolagents is *“a very simple library that unlocks agentic capabilities for language models.”* But why do we need libraries to build agents?

-At their heart, agents are powered by LLMs to dynamically solve a task by observing their environments, making plans, and executing those plans given their toolbox.
-Building these agents requires developing many components from scratch to ensure they function properly without unnecessary resource consumption.

 AI agent frameworks are often criticized for:
 1. Building too many layers of abstraction, making them rigid and challenging to debug.